Platinum Jubilee of Elizabeth II: Events leading up to June

 On 24 May, the Senedd passed a motion to congratulate the Queen.
 First Minister Mark Drakeford said the jubilee events in Wales would be "an indication of the deep respect in which the Queen is held, and an expression of the gratitude for her many years of selfless service".
 Conservative leader Andrew RT Davies said she had held Wales "deeply in her heart" over her 70-year reign.
 Plaid Cymru leader Adam Price praised the "empathy" the Queen had shown after the 1966 Aberfan disaster.

 On 26 May, both Houses of Parliament debated a Humble Address to congratulate the Queen.
-Prime Minister Boris Johnson said the United Kingdom will "show with every bonfire, every concert and street party, and every aerobatic display a love and devotion to reciprocate the love, devotion and leadership she has shown to the whole country over seven decades".
+Prime Minister Boris Johnson said the United Kingdom would "show with every bonfire, every concert and street party, and every aerobatic display a love and devotion to reciprocate the love, devotion and leadership she has shown to the whole country over seven decades".
 He said:

 A new BBC documentary, Elizabeth: The Unseen Queen, aired on 29 May.
 The film includes unseen footage from the Queen's archive, and is narrated by the Queen herself.

 In late May, the Reading-based Republic group put on posters with the slogan "Make Elizabeth the Last" in different regions within the UK, using £43,000 garnered from crowdfunding.

 From 30 May to 3 June, HMY Britannia hosted 65 former crew members for Yotties Week.
-Celebrations included celebratory dishes and cocktails in the Royal Deck Tea Room, musical entertainment for visitors in The State Apartments on 2 June, and a city-wide Corgi Treasure Hunt.
+Celebrations included celebratory dishes and cocktails in the Royal Deck Tea Room, musical entertainment for visitors in the State Apartments on 2 June, and a city-wide Corgi Treasure Hunt.

 On 1 June, the First Minister of Scotland Nicola Sturgeon moved a motion in the Scottish Parliament congratulating the Queen.
-She said that the Scottish Government would present the Queen with a limited edition Johnnie Walker whisky, with a special design to celebrate the beauty of Scotland's flora and fauna, and a throw made from the tartan commissioned in honour of the three bridges across the Forth.
+She said that the Scottish Government would present the Queen with a limited edition Johnnie Walker whisky, with a special design to celebrate the beauty of Scotland's flora and fauna, and a throw made from the tartan commissioned in honour of the three bridges across the River Forth.

 Schools and nurseries across the UK organised events and parties.
 St Paul's C.E Primary School in Oldham organised a re-enactment of the Queen's coronation in 1953.